mvanwinkleias/blog_posts/2023-05-10-package_shell_walkthrough/2023-05-10-package_shell_walkthrough.md

 * Complexity can lead to problems.
 (Human error)
 * Computers Can Handle Complexity.
 * Let the computer do the work.

+You SHOULD use a template system.

+## Template Systems

 ### A Good Template